 Still, great humanistic soul belies her feminist punk ethos.
 “I love the intimacy of singer-songwriter records, dimensions to your voice, people who don’t exist in a scene,” she says.
 The fact that Bradanini and her English writer/director husband lived between Nashville and the UK during the formation of Blue Gold, in turn, lends a sprawling feel to her tracks.

 “The record is looking at California when it’s in the rear-view mirror,” says Bradanini, who identifies most strongly with the warm music community in Nashville.
 “Sometimes you gain perspective on a place when you leave it.”
 This sense of flight manifests itself most profoundly in “Marquee Man,” a sultry satire about an actor with an ego that is so inflated; he’s a legend in his own mind.

-You can hear that spaciousness in the Southern Gothic of “Magnolia,” an homage to the late, troubled Magnolia Electric Co. frontman Jason Molina.
+You can hear that spaciousness in the American Gothic of “Magnolia,” an homage to the late, troubled Magnolia Electric Co. frontman Jason Molina.
 “It’s about how the most brightly burning people can also be the most destructive,” she says.
 “The video is going to take place at a high-stakes dart match in London, featuring multiple separate sets of identical twins.”

 Bradanini, who studied film in college, considers videos the final step of actualizing her creations.
 “As soon as I write I song, I picture, thematically, what’s happening,” she says.
 “An outside collaboration is exciting, because I’m a fan of so many visual artists.”